 Julia Laidlaw, a food security professional and researcher.
-In her most recent role (2017 to 2018), she led the Cities Programme’s research engagement and Urban Scholars program.
+In her most recent role (2017 to 2018), she led the Cities Programme’s research engagement, capacity building and Urban Scholars program.
 Linking expertise into our partnered urban capacity development projects and member city needs.

 Julia has a Bachelor of Arts (International Community Development and Spanish) and has lived and worked in Latin America and Vanuatu for a number of years and speaks fluent Spanish and Bislama.